Early history of Pekes:

 They are round terracotta sculptures which have been coloured (polychromed) and glazed.
 They are exact copies of two originals that are in Florence, and were brought by Terence Bourke from Florence in c.
 1910.

+The Portrait of a Lady The original of this is in the Bargello Museum there, and is now attributed to Luca della Robbia (1400-1482).
 It’s a beautiful portrait of a young lady got up in the most fashionable way of the time – high shaved forehead, a closely fitting headdress with jewels, finely plaited wisps of hair hanging away from her head and a delicate necklace.
-Very different from English ladies of the same period.
+Very different from English ladies of the same period. |

-The original of this tondo is on the interior north wall of the Oratorio dei Buonomini di San Martino in Florence, a mid-15th century chapel with beautiful frescoes.
+The Madonna and Child with Angels The original of this tondo is on the interior north wall of the Oratorio dei Buonomini di San Martino in Florence, a mid-15th century chapel with beautiful frescoes. |

 Earl of Mayo, the murdered Viceroy